ANCHARAN/Multer/README.md

 # Multer-
-This repo helps you get stated with multer with basic html and React.
+This repo helps you get started with multer with basic html and React.